 - several heat pumps for cogeneration of heating and cooling

 - Electric boilers

 - 50 gas/oil fuelled peak load and spare capacity boilers

-The market share of distric cooling is increasing significantly in many districts benefitting from economy of scale and symbiosis with district heating, not least co-generation of district heating and cooling.
+The market share of district cooling is increasing significantly in many districts benefitting from economy of scale and symbiosis with district heating, not least co-generation of district heating and cooling.

-Additional heat storage capacity is in the pipe line, including ATES systems and heat storage pits.
+Additional heat storage capacity is in the pipe line, including ATES systems and a heat storage pit.

 The Greater Copanhagen district heating system is the first of 8 selected case studies on efficient DH&C in an EU JRC report, january 2017, see attached file.